bitcookies/bitcookies/README.md

-### Bit Cookies
+### Hey! 🍪

-Bit Cookies is my development brand and is used on my Windows and macOS software.
+*Bit Cookies* is my development brand, used to share some desktop software and plug-ins I developed for everyone to download and use.

-You can view and download all Bit Cookies' software here :-)
+You can view and download at repo or [bitcookies.nousbuild.com](https://bitcookies.nousbuild.com).

 <a href="https://bitcookies.nousbuild.com/">
   <img align="middle" src="powered-by.svg" alt="Logo" /></a>